 By possessing the skills listed below, your coworkers and teammates will automatically trust you ten times more.
 And that won’t only improve your relationship with each team member.
 Still, it will also turn your workplace’s atmosphere into an efficient and friendly atmosphere.
-Rather than having a competitive atmosphere where not of your team members feel comfortable or successful.
+Rather than having a competitive atmosphere where not all of your team members feel comfortable or successful.

 What are some key leadership competencies?

 Before we get into why trust is needed in the workplace.
 Let’s take a minute to discuss trust as a concept of its own.
-People of all ages neglect the importance of trust in any interpersonal relationship we may have, whether a formal or informal one.
-People don’t notice how much of a difference in the presence or absence of trust has on a relationship.
+People of all ages neglect the importance of trust in any interpersonal relationship, whether a formal or informal one.
+People don’t notice how much of a difference the presence or absence of trust has on a relationship.
 Trust is needed in a friendship.
 In a romantic relationship, a familial relationship, and even in a relationship between a teacher and their student.
 Now I explained all this to help you understand the point I’m trying to get across.

 You won’t take advice from someone who you can’t trust their intentions.
-Likewise, you won’t follow the lead of someone who you don’t trust.
+Likewise, you won’t follow the lead of someone you don’t trust.
 Therefore, if any leader wants to run a productive business, they need to be open and trustworthy enough.
 Their members won’t ever doubt their intentions and will happily follow their lead.
 It’s important to remember that trust isn’t easily built and that actions speak louder than words; therefore, you need to show your team members why they should trust you instead of simply telling them.